Tomorrow Beauty, treatments with scientifically proven effectiveness,

 10. Peanut butter and other nut butters.

-4. Dairy : Milk, Greek yogurt, cottage cheese, and cheese are good sources of protein, calcium, and other nutrients.
-They vary in protein content, but they can be an important part of daily protein intake for many people.
+4. Dairy products : Milk, Greek yogurt, cottage cheese, and cheese are good sources of protein, calcium, and other nutrients.
+Their protein content varies, but they can make up a significant portion of daily protein intake for many people.

-5. Legumes : Beans, lentils, chickpeas and other legumes are excellent sources of plant-based protein, rich in fibre, vitamins and minerals.
+5. Legumes : Beans, lentils, chickpeas, and other legumes are excellent sources of plant-based protein, rich in fiber, vitamins, and minerals.
 They can be particularly helpful for those following a vegetarian or vegan diet.

-6. Nuts and Seeds : Nuts, seeds, and nut butters are high in protein, healthy fats, and fiber.
-They can be eaten alone as a snack or added to meals and recipes to increase protein intake.
+6. Nuts and Seeds : Nuts, seeds, and nut butters are rich in protein, healthy fats, and fiber.
+They can be eaten alone as a snack or added to meals and recipes to boost protein intake.

 It's important to diversify the protein sources in your diet to get a wide range of nutrients.
 In general, proteins from whole, natural sources are often considered the best options for optimal health.